XuanyiZ/Text-Normalization/README.md

 #### Frontend
 - `normalize_tweets.py`

-The script that spawn the unconstrained mode normalizer and read from `stdin` to get a tweet to normalize.
+The script that spawns the unconstrained mode normalizer and read from `stdin` to get a tweet to normalize.
 The result is written to `stdout`.

 |Function|Parameters|Return|Description|
 |--------|----------|------|-----------|